j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 allows for lightness: lacunae in the
 mind, as air in bird-bones:

-how materials attain, through Time's texture
+How materials attain, through Time's slow
-entrance into my gradient sight
+texture, entrance into my gradient sight

-as whispered portions of a sketch, made voluble
+as whispered portions of a sketch
-by revisitation, dwelling among.
+made voluble by revisitation, dwelling among.

+⁕  ⁕  ⁕

 Forgetting softens the too-taut forms
-else we would carry sheaves
+of what is irreplaceable

+(Elderly dating in nursing homes; Barthes 'science of the individual')

-of puzzle pieces which could not fit
+A planetary museum, pieces which fit
-except the gridlocked space we found them.
+the base of only one shadow.

-*Overfit*, meaning that which aligns only
+*Overfit*, meaning that which aligns merely
 with the single place it is, immobile.

 No resemblance.
 No analogy.
 No hope.
 Each only thing itself continual alone.

-/ / / / / / /
+⁕  ⁕  ⁕

+But if we are glimpsed with forgetfulness, are we touched?
+The forgetful algorithms run their fingers over our faces all day and night.

+Roll us into an abstraction.

+I want to leave a clear hole, precise and laser-cut.
+But the world keeps poring in, and inattention.
+Even I cannot say quite where I am, even now.

+⁕  ⁕  ⁕

 Arise O God, compose the earth
 with emptiness, with epiphanies, great plains